rmgmachado/lmdbpp/README.md

 lmdbpp lmdb::environment_t class wraps all the LMDB environment operations. lmdb::environment_t provents copying, but a move constructor and operator is provided.
 Please note that only one environment should be created per process, to avoid issues with some OSses advisory locking.

 #### constructor
 lmdb::environment_t class declares only a default constructor.
 Please note copy constructor and assignment operator have both been deleted, as this object cannot be copied.
-On the other hand a move constructor and a move operator has been provided to transfer ownership to another lmdb::environment_t object.
+On the other hand, a move constructor and a move operator has been provided to transfer ownership to another lmdb::environment_t object.
 Example:

 ```C++
 #include "lmdbpp.h"